Rukhsar/open-weather/README.md

-# Open Weather
+# Vue Weather

-Open Weather is a small weather widget that lets users view weather reports of any place on Earth.
+Open Weather is a small weather widget built with VueJs that lets users view weather reports of any place on Earth.
 It uses OpenWeather API to fetch weather data.

   - Users can set location
   - The background image changes with the current weather of the location